phupn47/SQL_Project_Data_Job_Analysis/README.md

 # Conclusions
 ### Insights
-From the analysis, it’s clear that the **data job market** continues to evolve rapidly — blending technical, analytical, and cloud-based skills.
+From the analysis, it’s clear that the **data job market** continues to evolve rapidly, blending technical, analytical, and cloud-based skills.

 - **SQL**, **Python**, and **Excel** remain the most in-demand and foundational skills for data analysts.
 - High-paying roles often require experience with **big data tools** like **PySpark**, **Databricks**, and **Snowflake**, as well as knowledge of **cloud platforms** such as **AWS**, **Azure**, and **GCP**.